Trumpchi GS3: Markets

+Australia

+The second-generation GS3 was launched in Australia on 18 November 2025, as part of GAC's entry to Australia as the GAC Emzoom, in the sole unnamed variant.
+The GAC Emzoom was introduced to the Australian market as a budget-friendly compact SUV starting at approximately $25,590 before on-road costs.
+The GAC Emzoom lineup in Australia has expanded with a new entry-level Premium trim, undercutting the original Luxury model being priced from $22,990 drive-away, making it one of Australia’s cheapest SUVs.
+Both variants share the same 1.5-litre turbocharged four-cylinder petrol engine (125kW/270Nm) paired with a 7-speed dual-clutch transmission, and come standard with a 7-year, unlimited-kilometre warranty.

 Brunei

 The second-generation GS3 was launched in Brunei under the GAC brand as part of the brand's entry to Brunei as the GS3 Emzoom on 7 February 2025.
 At launch, it is available in two variants: Standard and R-Style.

 Malaysia

-The second-generation GS3 was launched in Malaysia under the GAC brand as the GS3 Emzoom on 18 April 2024 in two variants: Exclusive and Premium-R. At launch, the GS3 is a fully imported CBU model from China and local assembly commenced in August 2024 only for the Premium-R variant.
+The second-generation GS3 was launched in Malaysia on 18 April 2024, under the GAC brand as the GS3 Emzoom_{,} with two variants: Exclusive and Premium-R. At launch, the GS3 is a fully imported CBU model from China and local assembly commenced in August 2024 only for the Premium-R variant.
 The Exclusive variant was re-introduced as a CKD model and a new Standard variant was added to the range in October 2024.
+The locally assembled Premium R variant was updated on 4 May 2026, received the new ‘Flowing Diamond Star’ grille and new dual-tone exterior colour choices.

 Mexico

 GAC entered the Mexican market in November 2023 with the GS3—sold as the Emzoom in Mexico—as well as the GS8.

 Philippines

-The second-generation GS3 was launched in the Philippines under the GAC brand as the GS3 Emzoom on 30 June 2023 in three trim levels: GS, GB and R-Style.
+The second-generation GS3 was launched in the Philippines on 30 June 2023, under the GAC brand as the GS3 Emzoom, with three trim levels: GS, GB and R-Style.
 The Touring trim was added in August 2024, it is based on the GB trim features a sportier design with the bodykit from the R-Style.
 The R-Style Black Edition went on sale in January 2025 for a limited time period.

+The GS3 Emzoom line-up in the Philippines was updated on 29 April 2026.
+The changes include a new Star Diamond grille for the GB trim, the R-Style trim received the Black Edition styling package, a new 14.6-inch touchscreen infotainment system with wireless connectivity for Android Auto and Apple CarPlay, new convenience and safety features, and the entry-level GS trim was discontinued.